 This concerns the marshalling yards Botlek, Valburg, Europoort, IJsselmonde, Kijfhoek-Noord, Kijfhoek-Zuid, Maasvlakte, Maasvlakte-West, Maasvlakte West, Pernis and Waalhaven-Zuid.

 See also section 2.3.8 Train length.

-Stabling and shunting 5.1 Legal requirements Users of the service are railway undertakings that have a valid Access Agreement.
+Stabling and shunting T 5.
+User conditions Users of the service are railway undertakings that have a valid Access Agreement.
 The use of stabling tracks with certain categories of railway vehicles and/or loads may be subject to restrictions under environmental laws and regulations.
-The environmental permit provides the legal framework against which the capacity requests for the stabling and shunting service are tested.
-All current environmental permits (and environmental permits) are available for experitation on the Logistics Portal.
-These permits contained the notifications) are available for consultation on the Logistics Portal.
+Legal The environmental permit provides the legal framework against which the capacity requests for the stabling and shunting service are tested.
+All current environmental permits (and environmental notifications) are available for consultation on the Logistics Portal .
 These permits contain all the provisions with which titleholders must comply.
-Stabling tracks in a centrally controlled area, fitted with GRS and JADE track circuit detection 175, are subject to rust clearance regulations.
+5.1 requirements Stabling tracks in a centrally controlled area, fitted with GRS and JADE track circuit detection are subject to rust clearance regulations.
 For further information, see section 6.2.6 Rust clearance of the Network Statement.
 Walkways may only be used by foot to gain access to, inspect, board and disembark from railway vehicles.
 The railway undertakings are responsible for the safe use of walkways.
 The use of platform tracks for the stabling of railway vehicles is only permitted at times that there is no need for the (dis)embarking of passengers, and through traffic is not affected.
-5.2 Technical requirements made of railway vehicles The service is limited to use by normal traffic, not being Exceptional Transport (see section 4.7 Exceptional Transport).
+5.2 Technical requirements made of railway vehicles The service is limited to use by normal traffic, not being Exceptional Transport (see section 0 Exceptional Transport).
 5.3 Independent use The carrier can independently use the assigned stabling tracks.
 5.4 IT systems N/A 5.5 Use of brake shoes and stop blocks It is not permitted to use steel brake shoes to prevent a stabled railway vehicle from rolling away.
-An exception to this is the use of a steel brake shoe that is attached to the railway vehicle.
-In order to prevent a stabled railway vehicle from rolling away, use is made of the parking brake or handbrake present on the vehicle; alternatively, wooden or plastic stopping blocks may be used that do not pose a risk of derailment if they are run over.
-Only in the context of the hump shunting process, the use of the appropriate brake shoe is permitted for slowing down and stopping railway vehicles on the Kijfhoek marshalling yard.
+Use of brake shoes and stop blocks It is not permitted to use steel brake shoes to prevent a stabled railway vehicle.
+In order to prevent a stabled railway vehicle from rolling away, use is made of the parking brake handbrake present on the vehicle; alternatively, wooden or plastic stopping blocks may be use that do not pose a risk of derailment if they are run over.
+Only in the context of the hump shun process, the use of the appropriate brake shoe is permitted for slowing down and stopping rai vehicles on the Kijfhoek marshalling yard.
 The official name of this brake shoe is 'Brake shoe Splitting Tracks Kijfhoek. (see section 7.3.5.2.2 Kijfhoek shunting hump).
 6. Capacity request 6.1 Request for access to stabling yard The process for requesting access to and allocation of stabling tracks and the associated facilities is described in section 7.3.5.3 Capacity allocation at marshalling yards and stabling yards of the Network Statement.
 Information on entering stabling yards (e.g. on opening access gates/doors) can be found in the ProRail Company Regulations (RLN00300), available for consultation on the Logistics Portal. the Conduct guidelines at marshalling yards (RLN00300), available for consultation on the Logistics Portal or on the ProRail website.
 It is possible to return capacity.
-For further information on this process, see section 7.3.5.3.7 Cancellation of allocated capacity at marshalling yards.
-6.2 Handling time See section 7.3.5.3 Capacity allocation at marshalling yards and stabling yards of the Network Statement.
+For further information on this process, see section 7.3.5.3.7 6.2 Handling time Cancellation of allocated capacity at marshalling yards.
+See section 7.3.5.3 Capacity allocation at marshalling yards and stabling yards of the Network Statement.